 Para.
-1-2 Introduction: cognitive therapy-a treatment to depression
+1-2 Introduc tion: cognitive therapy-a treatment to depression Para.

-Para.
 3-4 of taking cognitive therapy

 1

 2

 3

 4

 Para.
-5-12 of cognitive therapy
+5-12 of cognitive the

 1

 2

 3

 Para.
-13-14 Conclusion: cognitive therapy-a approach
+13-14 Conclusion: cognitive th

 B. The use of pronouns can reveal the author's relationship with the target reader.
 Search through Text A for where the pronouns "I" and "you/your" are used.
 Who do they refer to respectively?
 What does the choice of pronouns indicate about the writing purpose?